mirhen/iOS-MVC/README.md

 These are the steps that you need to perform to achieve this:

-1. clone the repository
+1. clone the repository:
 `git clone https://github.com/MakeSchool-18/iOS-MVC`

 2. create your own repository **on your Github account** named: `iOS-MVC`

-3. add this repository as a _remote_ to the local one (note: you need to give a name to the _remote_, e.g. your first name) `git remote add <first-name> https://github.com/<github-user>/iOS-MVC.git`
+3. add this repository as a _remote_ to the local one (note: you need to give a name to the _remote_, e.g. your first name):
+`git remote add <first-name> https://github.com/<github-user>/iOS-MVC.git`

-4. push the repo to the newly created remote
+4. push the repo to the newly created remote:
 `git push -u origin <first-name>`

 5. when you want to access new materials now, all you need to do is